pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 # Presidents and Scientists, Nation and World

-I'll now use quanteda to dig a little deeper into what words are used in the abstracts.
+Quanteda tools allow for a deeper dig into the vocabulary used in the abstracts.

 ![](/images/unnamed-chunk-10-1.png)![](/images/unnamed-chunk-10-2.png)